 Chinese cities have grown at an astounding pace over the past few decades, wholeheartedly embracing the automobile.
 The upcoming IPO of Alibaba and the rise of e-commerce heralds a new, possibly troubling chapter in China's urban development.

 Opposition to NYC's bike infrastructure improvements was loud, emotional, and ultimately ineffective.
-But can planners like Janette Sadik-Kahn learn from seemingly unhinged opponents?
+But can planners like Janette Sadik-Khan learn from seemingly unhinged opponents?
 Planetizen Blogger Josh Stephens decided to ask.

 Planners typically pay attention to the Supreme Court when a Fifth Amendment case, like Kelo v.
 New London, comes along.
 The recent McCutcheon decision is a case in which the court could have paid attention to planners.